Costello sparks Stanford offense in 41-31 win over Arizona

 TAKEAWAYS

-Arizona coach Kevin Sumlin doesn’t call it a controversary.
+Arizona coach Kevin Sumlin doesn’t call it a controversy.
 He’s just trying to get the most out of his quarterbacks.
 It’s a nice problem to have.
 Freshman Grant Gunnell, an accurate passer, entered the game for a series or two in each half, sparking a touchdown drive on his first series.
 The rest also seemed to ignite Kahlil Tate when he re-entered.
 Two unique quarterback styles will make it tough on opposing coaches who must prepare for both.
+“Everybody knew the plan before the game,” coach Kevin Sumlin said.
+“I thought they both played well.
+We have to cut down our turnovers and penalties and press forward.”

 Nothing like getting your starting signal caller back in the lineup.
 K.J.
 Costello gave the Cardinal offense a huge boost.
 After scoring 16 points in its last game with the No. 3 QB, Stanford scored 31 in the first half against the Wildcats.
 Costello gives his team a hit of confidence that could lead to another winning season.